MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 [ ![Deployment: Connecting to remote server localhost failed.](media/known-issues/get-akshcicluster-error.png) ](media/known-issues/get-akshcicluster-error.png#lightbox)

-To resolve this issue, verify that the following processes and folders that are required to perform AKS on Azure Stack HCI cluster operations are excluded from the antivirus software:
+To resolve this issue, verify the following processes and folders (which are required to perform AKS on Azure Stack HCI cluster operations) are excluded from the antivirus software:

 Processes:
 - kubectl.exe